GW Crowdfunding Policies and Procedures

 Project Selection and Termination

-1. All projects for the GW Raise platform will be chosen by, in its sole discretion, the Department of Annual Giving at The George Washington University.
-The Department of Annual Giving also reserves the right to discontinue a future or current crowdfunding project for any reason and without notice.
+1. All projects on the GW Crowdfunding platform will be chosen by the Office of Annual Giving.
+The Office of Annual Giving also reserves the right to discontinue a future or current crowdfunding project for any reason and without notice.

 2. Submitting a project is not a guarantee of acceptance.
-Projects given preliminary approval must meet certain requirements and deliverables, or they will not be allowed to go live on the platform and will be asked to apply again during a subsequent application cycle.
+Projects given preliminary approval must meet certain requirements and deliverables before they are allowed to go live on the platform.
 GW reserves the right to reject donations obtained by any outside crowdfunding platform.

-3. GW Raise may not be used, in any capacity, for personal, private, or for-profit ventures, projects, or programs.
-Any project that GW will define, in its sole discretion, as one falling into these categories will not be considered.
-Only projects with an approved GW fundraising account may use the platform for approved crowdfunding projects.
+3. GW Crowdfunding may not be used in any capacity for personal, private, or for-profit ventures, projects, or programs.
+Only projects with an approved GW fundraising account may use the platform.
 Crowdfunding teams are strictly prohibited from personal profit or misuse of raised funds.

 • Programs, events, or activities that are not associated with an approved university program, event, or activity